claws-lab/finest-recsys/README.md

 This repository contains the code and dataset used in the FINEST paper.
 [Link to Dataset](https://drive.google.com/file/d/1AvpAqBQvr0BduHDPVqssM5KIyIO_hHa4/view?usp=sharing)
-**sh Demo.sh** command will execute FINIST on the LSTM model and reddit dataset (standard training for 50 epochs + fine-tuning for 50 epochs).
+**sh demo.sh** command will execute FINIST on the BERT4Rec model and foursquare dataset (standard training for 50 epochs + fine-tuning for 50 epochs).

 Usage